sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy_executors.md

 To test if the metric is correctly reported into the Cloud provider:

-- On Google Cloud, this can be found in the Metrics explorer.
-Select Resource type = "Global" and then Metric = "custom/executors/queue/size".
-You should see some values reported here, 0 is also an indicator that it works correct.
+- On Google Cloud, this can be found in the **Metrics explorer**.
+Select **Resource type: Global** and then **Metric: `custom/executors/queue/size`**.
+You should see values reported here.
+0 is also an indicator that it works correct.

 - On AWS, this can be found in the CloudWatch metrics section.
-Under "All metrics", select the namespace "sourcegraph-executor" and then the metric "environment, queueName".
+Under **All metrics**, select the namespace `sourcegraph-executor` and then the metric `environment, queueName`.
 Make sure there are entries returned.

 Next, you can test whether the number of executors rises and shrinks as load spikes occur.
 Keep in mind that auto-scaling is not a real-time operation on most cloud providers and usually takes a short moment and can have some delays between the metric going down and the desired machine count adjusting.